Bayes linear kinematics in a dynamic Bayesian survival model: Introduction

 \section{Introduction}

 A Bayes linear analysis \citep{Gol07} differs from a full Bayesian analysis in that only first and second order moments are specified in the prior.
 Posterior (termed {\em adjusted}) moments are then calculated when data are observed.
 The introduction of Bayes linear kinematics and Bayes linear Bayes models \citep{Gol04} extends Bayes linear methods to allow the incorporation of observations of types which are not readily accommodated in a straightforward Bayes linear analysis.
 For example, beliefs about certain unknown quantities might be updated by full conditional Bayesian inference when observations are made on conditionally Poisson or binomial variables and then information can be propagated between these unknowns, or to other unknowns, via a Bayes linear belief structure.
 This approach avoids the need for computationally intensive methods such as Markov chain Monte Carlo which are often required in standard Bayesian analyses.
-Furthermore the relatively simple structure facilitates the development of the prior using expert knowledge and posterior interpretation.
+Computational time in evaluating posterior distributions can be an important issue in areas such as design of experiments \citep{Muller04}, clinical decision rules or evaluation of diagnostic tests.
+Such analyses may require the repeated evaluation of posterior distributions given large numbers of simulated data sets.
+In such cases, the Bayes linear kinematic method may provide an effective emulator \citep{Jones16}.

 \cite{Wils10} introduced the use of a link function to map the range of an unknown, such as the mean of a Poisson distribution, onto the whole real line and improve the linearity of the relationships represented by the Bayes linear structure.
 In this paper we show how Bayes linear kinematics may be applied to a more complicated problem, specifically in the analysis of survival data, and that this brings appealing advantages over standard techniques.
 Our analysis uses death and censoring times, in contrast to the relatively simple actuarial methods developed in \cite{Wils10}.
 We use a piecewise constant hazards model with temporally-dependent hazard priors.
-We combine fully Bayesian conjugate updating for individuals in intervals and Bayes linear updating to propagate changes in belief to other individuals and intervals.
+We combine fully Bayesian conjugate updating for individuals in intervals and Bayes linear kinematic updating to propagate changes in belief to other individuals and intervals.
 Our model is related to that of \cite{Gam91} but, using the Bayes linear kinematic approach, we overcome the problem of non-commutativity of updates observed by Gamerman.

 We consider Bayesian analysis from a subjectivist perspective \citep{Gol06,Lin06}.
 Therefore we give attention to the appropriate specification of prior beliefs.

 The remainder of the paper is structured as follows.
 Section \ref{sec:sur} gives an overview of proportional hazards models and the piecewise constant hazards model and reviews the model of \cite{Gam91}.
 In Section \ref{sec:bl} we give a brief introduction to the results of \cite{Gol04}.
 In Section \ref{sec:blk} we describe our Bayes linear kinematic solution to the survival problem in four stages; the guide relationship, system evolution, use of Bayes linear kinematics and calculation of the expectations and variances.
 The usefulness of the approach is illustrated with an example involving survival times of leukemia patients in the North-West of England in Section \ref{sec:ex}.
 Some conclusions and areas for further work are presented in Section \ref{sec:con}.